Get answers to frequently asked questions about Roving Edge Infrastructure.

-Oracle pays to ship the Roving Edge Infrastructure devices to you within the continental USA.
-You are responsible for the shipping costs back to Oracle.
+Oracle pays to ship the Roving Edge Infrastructure devices to you within the continental US and the EU.
+You are responsible for the shipping costs when returning the devices to Oracle.

 If you believe that your Roving Edge Infrastructure device is lost in transit, immediately file an Oracle Service Request.